krystal-framework/krystal.framework/src/Krystal/Widget/GridView/README.md

 The key `columns` expects a collection of arrays.
 Each array represents a column to be rendered in a table.

+### Cell attributes

+You can add custom HTML attributes to individual table cells on a per-column basis.
+This is useful for applying specific classes, data attributes, styles, or other properties to all cells in a column.

+Use the `attributes` option and provide an associative array of attribute names and values.

+    [
+        'column' => 'name',
+        'attributes' => [
+            'class' => 'text-start'
+        ]
+    ],

+**Notes**

+- The attributes array applies to body cells (`<td>`) only, not header cells (`<th>`)
+- Attribute values must be strings
+- Always escape or validate attributes if they contain user-generated content to prevent XSS

 ### Overriding default label

 By default, when rendering a table column, the component automatically generates the header label by normalizing the column name (e.g., converting underscores to spaces and capitalizing words).